 BC-GLF--Puerto Rico Open,1st Ld-Writethru

-RIO GRANDE, Puerto Rico (AP) — D.J.
-Trahan birdied the final hole Friday at windy Coco Beach Golf and Country Club for a 5-under 67 and a share of the second-round lead with Nate Lashley in the PGA Tour’s Puerto Rico Open.
+RIO GRANDE, Puerto Rico (AP) — Aaron Baddeley shot a 6-under 66 on Saturday at windy Coco Beach Golf and Country Club to take the third-round lead in the PGA Tour’s Puerto Rico Open.

-The 38-year-old player won the last of his two PGA Tour titles in 2008.
+The 37-year-old Australian won the 2016 Barbasol Championship for the last of his four PGA Tour titles.

 The winner will receive a two-year exemption on the PGA Tour and an exemption to the PGA Championship, but won’t get an invitation to the Masters.